muratk5n/thirdwave/en/README.md

 ---

-Vacancy rate, the number of job openings per unemployed which showes "labor market tightness" is through the roof.
+Vacancy rate, the number of job openings per unemployed which shows "labor market tightness" is through the roof.
 The great resignation might have had an effect here.